 According to the Bureau of Justice Statistics, a little over 1.2 million adults were in state or federal correctional facilities in 2022.
 California and Texas housed the largest populations at 97,608 and 139,631, respectively [1].
 In its FY 2022 second-quarter report, the Federal Bureau of Prisons reported their inmate-to-correctional-officer ratio at 98 institutions.
 The highest inmate-to-correctional-officer ratio was 17.0:1, and the lowest was 3.3:1 [2].
 Ensuring inmates' physical and mental safety and well-being within any correctional facility is paramount.
 However, with one correctional officer responsible for 3 to 17 inmates, knowing what is happening with each inmate presents a challenge.

-In this blog, we will explore how data-driven monitoring can help law enforcement, correctional officers, and prison staff be aware of an inmate’s biometric changes in real-time and provide necessary interventions quickly.
+In this blog, we will explore how data-driven technologies can help law enforcement, correctional officers, and prison staff be aware of an inmate’s well-being and provide necessary interventions quickly.

 Inmate Well-being

 Inadequate access to healthcare and health-related resources can lead to poor health and unknown health conditions.
 Individuals housed in pre-trial institutions and correctional facilities are more prone to poor health when compared to the rest of the U.S. population [3].
 Mental health and chronic conditions, infectious diseases, and drug dependence in the inmate population can create challenges for those responsible for their care and law enforcement agencies.
 Technology has played an increasingly significant role in helping ensure inmates’ well-being in recent years.
-One such technological advancement is real-time biometric monitoring.
+One such technological advancement is a wearable technology-driven device.

-Real-time monitoring continuously monitors the individual using the wearable device.
-The device tracks basic-function biometrics, including heart rate, blood pressure, and oxygen saturation.
-The real-time data, in tandem with built-in algorithms and artificial intelligence, allows the recipient of the data to review abnormalities and detect potential issues or emergencies as they happen.
-This enables quicker response time.
-Improved inmate safety is not the only advantage of real-time biometric monitoring.
-It also helps reduce false alarms, decreases costs, and promotes a healthier inmate population.
+The wearable device closely reports on aggregated stress of a detainee's or inmate's activity level over time.
+The data allows the recipient to review abnormalities and detect potential issues or emergencies as they happen, enabling quicker response time.
+Improved inmate safety is not the only advantage.
+It also helps reduce false reporting, decreases costs, and promotes a healthier inmate population.

 Now, the question is, how can correctional facilities implement such a system effectively?
 That is where 4Sight Labs comes in.